apoorvagnihotri/reinforced/2_3_gridworld/answers2.md

 ## Question 2.3

-Yes, I created a new gridworld environment called "CircularGrid".
+Yes, we created a new gridworld environment called "CircularGrid".
 Please check it out in the code below.

 ```python
 def getCircularGrid():